powellnathanj/mcollective-yum-agent/README.md

      sudo mco rpc yum update # note this is the same thing as concurrently running `yum update -y` on ALL hosts

+Stage patches on servers (that have the downloadonly plugin)

+     sudo mco rpc yum downloadonly

 Clean various caches // Note: I borrowed this code from the main mcollective plugins repo:

      sudo mco rpc yum clean # This defaults to all if package.yum_clean_mode set